 When the effect of the whiskey took root, he headed back out into the snow, which had intensified.
 Fortunately, he was less than a mile away.

-He entered the nearly empty bar (others were smart enough to stay in).
+He entered the nearly empty bar (others were smart enough to avoid winter elements).
 A video of a burning fireplace was projected on to a giant screen, as a disinterested DJ spun trip-hop Christmas music.

 He headed to the bar, which was tended by a woman who clearly wasn’t his muse.